MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 # NoSpherA2 Options 3

-## Integr.(ation) Accuracy
+## Integr.
+Accuracy
-Select an accuracy level for the integration of electron density.
+Select the level of accuracy to be used for the integration of electron density.
 This affects the time needed for calculating .tsc files. **Normal** should generally be sufficient. **Extreme** is mainly for benchmarking and testing purposes; if you have high symmetry or very heavy elements and high resolution data it might improve results. **Low** can be used if the number of electrons after integration is still correct, and will usually suffice for organic molecules.
 However, always check that the number of electrons is correct in the log files!

 ## Use Relativistics
 Use the DKH2 relativistic Hamiltonian (important when heavy elements are present in the structure).
 This option should only be used with **x2c-** family of basis sets, but for them it is highly recommended.